-A number of major UK and international universities have set up overseas campuses in Malaysia - a sign of the growing strength of the country's higher education sector
+A number of top UK and international universities have set up overseas campuses in Malaysia - a sign of the growing strength of the country's higher education sector

-Malaysia's population of more than 32 million people is spread over two distinct regions, mainland Southeast Asia and part of the island of Borneo in the South China Sea.
+Malaysia's population of more than 34 million (Worldometer 2024) is spread over two distinct regions - mainland Southeast Asia and part of the island of Borneo in the South China Sea.

-The capital, Kuala Lumpur - home to the instantly recognisable Petronas twin towers - was named the world's most affordable city for students by QS in its Best Student Cities 2022 report (and ranked 31st overall).
+The capital, Kuala Lumpur - home to the instantly recognisable Petronas Twin Towers - was ranked the world's ninth most affordable city for students by QS in its Best Student Cities 2024 report (and ranked 24th overall).

 Around half of Malaysia's population is ethnically Malay, but there are also many Malaysian Chinese, Malaysian Indians and indigenous groups.
 Studying there will provide a great insight into this diverse and dynamic nation - not to mention giving you an unmissable opportunity to sample its stunning rainforests and beaches.